DataDog/sdlc-gitops-sample-stack/docs/setup-dev-lifecycle-visibility.md

     <img alt="Static analysis dashboard" src="assets/setup-dev-lifecycle-visibility-code-analysis-results.jpeg" width="600px" />
 </p>

-### Test Visibility
+### Test Runs

 > [!TIP]
-> Datadog Test Visibility provides a test-first view into your CI health by displaying important metrics and results from your tests.
+> Datadog Test Runs provides a test-first view into your CI health by displaying important metrics and results from your tests.
 It can help you investigate performance problems and test failures that are most relevant to your work, focusing on the code you are responsible for, rather than the pipelines which run your tests.
 > TODO - link here to more info about test analysis

-If you want to use test visibility, you need to setup the Github actions secrets as described above in the **Code Analysis** section.
+If you want to use Test Runs, you need to setup the Github actions secrets as described above in the **Code Analysis** section.
 If this is turned off the unit tests will run regardless, but will not post their results to Datadog.

-Using **Go To**, jump over to **Test Visibility** to see the state of tests in the Datadog console grouped up by branch:
+Using **Go To**, jump over to **Test Runs** to see the state of tests in the Datadog console grouped up by branch:

 <p align='center'>
     <img alt="Test analysis branch view" src="assets/setup-dev-lifecycle-test-branch-view.jpeg" width="600px" />